Which Bible Version Is Best?

 The team of 47 scholars who translated the KJV did an excellent job.

-However, the English language has changed a lot in the nearly 400 years since it
+However, the English language has changed a lot in the more than 400 years since it

 emerods and concupiscence, would not be meaningful to